oacalvo/app_td/README.md

 - `Reset visible`

 This is the section to use when you want to increase the final curated table quality by manual intervention.

+### Manual velocity traces

+The detached TD window also has a `Velocity traces` tool.
+It is separate from NUWT and separate from the wavelet event fit.

+Use it when you want a direct two-point measurement in the TD:

+1. click `Draw velocity trace`
+2. click the first TD point
+3. click the second TD point
+4. inspect the saved row in the velocity table

+Each trace stores:

+- `t0`, `t1`
+- `d0`, `d1`
+- displacement in pixels
+- speed in pixels per frame
+- speed in km/s when `cad` and `res` are set

+These manual traces are useful for quick dynamics checks, phase-speed estimates, and comparison against wavelet-derived velocity amplitude.
+They are not produced by the `wave` package and do not replace the wavelet event table.

+### Trace-derived event dynamics

+Wavelet/NUWT event trace exports include both the original source trace and the selected wave trace when available.
+The app maps each trace point to:

+- frame index
+- TD distance index
+- TD distance in pixels
+- map coordinates `(map_x, map_y)`
+- current cut endpoint coordinates

+Use these trace tables when you need time of life, displacement, or position history for a curated event. `duration_s` comes from the selected event support, while displacement can be computed from the first and last trace points in the exported `source` or `wave` series.

 ### Advanced filtering